Jackclarke95/auto-replanter/README.md

 ## Installation

 1. Install [Fabric Loader](https://fabricmc.net/use/)
-2. Download the mod jar from [CurseForge](your-curseforge-link-here)
+2. Download the mod jar
 3. Place the jar file in your `mods` folder
 4. Launch the game